How to Setup MongoDB on Windows

 Create Database, Collection, and Record

-After you install MongoDB Compass and connect to the localhost MongoDB instance, you should be able to easily create new database, collection, and record.
+After you install MongoDB Compass and connect to the localhost MongoDB instance, you should be able to easily create a new database, collection, and record.

 Create Database